 Moving on to the more standard seller-disclosure portion of the form, you're given an open-ended prompt to disclose all material facts of which you are aware "that could adversely and significantly affect: (1) an ordinary buyer's use and enjoyment of the property; or, (2) any intended use of the property of which the seller is aware."

 These exclusions are, in most cases, meant to either protect privacy or avoid rumors.
-Regardless, buyers could easily find information about some of these details online, along with databases showing the location of sex offenders.
-Therefore, you should be prepared to answer (or explain that you cannot answer) questions about these issues, if they apply to your property or neighborhood.
+Regardless, buyers could easily find information about some of these details online, including with databases showing the addresses of sex offenders.
+Be prepared to answer (or explain that you cannot answer) questions about these issues, if they apply to your property or neighborhood.

-For example, imagine that you sell your Minneapolis townhouse to a young family.
-On your disclosure form, you claim that there's no issue with the HVAC system.
+Imagine, for example, that in selling your Minneapolis townhouse, you claim on the disclosure form that there's no issue with the HVAC system.
 Two months after closing, the buyer tries to turn on the air conditioner and it fails to work.
 When he calls an electrician, the electrician tells him that there was clearly a great deal of work done on the HVAC system over the past few years, but that now it needs a full replacement.
 The buyer will not be pleased.
-He purchased the home with the belief that the HVAC system was working.
+He purchased the townhome with the belief that the HVAC system was working.
 He might seek reimbursement from you for the costs of repair.

 Indeed, Minnesota law specifically allows home buyers to sue sellers for any such misrepresentation or omission: "A seller who fails to make a disclosure as required by [the statute] and was aware of material facts pertaining to the real property is liable to the prospective buyer.
 A person injured by a violation of this section may bring a civil action and recover damages and receive other equitable relief as determined by the court."
 The buyer would have two years after the closing in which to take such action.
 (See Minnesota Statutes § 513.57.)